Anthony Bowlby: Career

 He was Surgeon to King Edward VII's Household between 1904 and 1910 and Honorary Surgeon-in-Ordinary to King George V in 1910.
 He was made a Knight Bachelor in 1911.

 He served in France in the First World War as Consulting Surgeon to the Forces, with the rank of Major-General, Army Medical Services and towards the end of the war became Adviser on Surgery for the whole of the British area, Front and Base.
 His main achievement was the development of Casualty Clearing Stations into quasi hospitals carrying out major surgery.

 In 1904, he was listed honorary medical staff at King Edward VII's Hospital for Officers.
 He served as a Councillor of the Royal College of Surgeons of England from 1904 until 1920, when he became President for three years.
 He delivered the Bradshaw Lecture in 1915 on the subject of "Wounds in War" and gave the Hunterian Oration in 1919.
 After serving as President, he was created a baronet, of Manchester Square, in the Baronetage of the United Kingdom.

-He had been made a Knight Commander of the Order of the Bath in 1911.
+He had been made a Knight Commander of the Order of the Bath in the 1919 Birthday Honours.

+Bowlby was appointed a Knight Commander of the Order of St Michael and St George (KCMG) in 1915 in recognition of meritorious service during the war.
+He was further appointed a Knight Commander of the Royal Victorian Order (KCVO) in the 1916 New Year Honours.